github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% endnote %}

 Runs your workflow when someone creates a Git reference (Git branch or tag) in the workflow's repository.
-For information about the APIs to create a Git reference, see "[AUTOTITLE](/graphql/reference/mutations#createref)" in the GraphQL API documentation or "[AUTOTITLE](/rest/git#create-a-reference)" in the REST API documentation.
+For information about the APIs to create a Git reference, see "[AUTOTITLE](/graphql/reference/mutations#createref)" in the GraphQL API documentation or "[AUTOTITLE](/rest/git#create-a-reference)."

 For example, you can run a workflow when the `create` event occurs.